ryanatkn/sql-js-benchmarks/README.md

 ## What this measures

-- import overhead
+- benchmark 1 - import overhead
-- cold start connection (connect + SELECT 1 query)
+- benchmark 2 - cold start connection (connect + SELECT 1 query)
-- round trip (INSERT + SELECT) - 100 cycles per iteration
+- benchmark 3 - round trip (INSERT + SELECT) - 100 times per iteration
+- Drizzle overhead for each of the benchmarks

 ## Benchmarked drivers